mirdhyn/litecoin-test/README.md

 # Litecoin test build repo
-This is a test repository, building litecoin docker image and running it in k3s inside Travis CI
+This is a test repository, simply building litecoin docker image and running K8s cluster using TravisCI & Kustomize